bloominstituteoftechnology/node-db4-project/README_mine.md

 field: ingredient_name, not nullable
 field: type, not nullable
 15.)
 Ran 'knex migrate:latest' to add the ingredients table to the database, checked in SQLiteStudio to confirm it was there.
+16.)
+Ran 'knex migrate:make recipes_ingredients-table' to make the 'joining' table (third table?)
+This table will reference the the other two tables and have a quantity field.
+17.)
+Set up the new migration file - recipes_ingredients-table:
+field: primary key
+field: recipe_id references recipes table
+field: ingredients_id references ingredients table
+field: quantity, integer, not nullable